 Now that we've had a healthy snack, we're ready to get right back into our activity.
 We'll carry on flexing our creative muscles by designing, coding and building our project.

 After half an hour for lunch it's time for some offline, outdoor time.
-Students take part in activities ranging from inflatable obstacle course races to football tournaments, scavenger hunts to water games (fingers crossed for some sunny weather!).
+Students take part in activities ranging from dodgeball, obstacle course races to football tournaments, scavenger hunts to water games.

 Let's refocus after lunch and playtime by diving into building our robots!